BooleanCube/TDPlanner/READM.md

 # TDPlanner
 > TDPlanner is a To Do List application which uses mathematical calculations to plan the order of your day.

 TDPlanner uses basic mathematics to sort the order of which the tasks listed should be done.
-It even provides a visual representation of the graph using the `matplotlib` package in Python.
+It even provides a visual representation of the graph using the `matplotlib` package in Python. **Only Linux Builds are available because I am too lazy to build for Windows users :p**

 ---